sonmarcho/sonmarcho.github.io/5-passions.md

   <div style="margin: 15px;">
   <b>Why does the moon (月) identify body parts?</b> It should actually be 肉 / <i>ròu</i> /
-  "meat", whose compact version ⺼, because it is similar to 月, is often merged with the latter in printed text (for more details and nuances, see those excellent
+  "meat", whose compact version ⺼, because it is similar to 月, is often merged with the latter in printed text (for details and nuances, you can read
   <a href="https://chinese.stackexchange.com/questions/27503/whats-the-differece-between-%E6%9C%98-u6718-and-%E8%84%A7-u8127/27551#27551">
-  explanations</a>).
+  this</a>).
   </div></div></p>

+Once again, this only scratches the surface: there are many other ways of forming Chinese characters...

 ### Some notes about learning Chinese
 While it is easy to learn Chinese in China, I had to adapt a bit once I was back